Honey Pepper Chicken Rigatoni

 -

-Return the chicken and any juices to the pan and toss to coat.
+Return the cooked chicken and any collected juices to the skillet, stirring to coat in the sauce.

 -